Stephens lifts Matador Resources Company [MTDR] price estimate. Who else is bullish?

 MTDR Stock Performance Analysis:

-Matador Resources Company [MTDR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.89.
-With this latest performance, MTDR shares gained by 17.01% in over the last four-week period, additionally sinking by -45.86% over the last 6 months – not to mention a drop of -53.66% in the past year of trading.
+Matador Resources Company [MTDR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.26.
+With this latest performance, MTDR shares gained by 29.58% in over the last four-week period, additionally sinking by -35.40% over the last 6 months – not to mention a drop of -44.96% in the past year of trading.

 Insight into Matador Resources Company Fundamentals: